What Is Cost Basis?

 - Five shares at $14 per share

-If the price has jumped to $20 and you want to sell five shares, you'd get $100 from the trade.
-Your cost basis for each share using the FIFO method would be $50—five shares multiplied by $10—resulting in a gain of $50.
+The price has since jumped to $20, and you want to sell five shares, netting $100.
+Using FIFO, your cost basis would be $50 (five shares at $10), leaving you with a taxable gain of $50.

-With the specific identification method, you could instruct your brokerage firm to sell the five shares you bought at $14 per share, giving you a cost basis of $70 on the sale and a taxable gain of $30.
+With specific identification, you could instruct your broker to sell the five shares you bought at $14 each, giving you a cost basis of $70 and a taxable gain of only $30.

 Average Cost, Single Category Method